garciart/pipeline-demo/02-svn-container/02-svn-container.md

 # Subversion Container Demo

 In this tutorial, you will run Apache Subversion, known as SVN, in a container, to act as a software versioning and revision control server.
-You will also create a *volume* to store repository data; if the container fails, your repository is not lost.
+You will also create a *volume* to store repository data; if the container fails, your repository will not be not lost.

 - [Getting Started](#getting-started)
 - [Create and Add the Subversion Server Container to the Network](#create-and-add-the-subversion-server-container-to-the-network)